privacysandbox/data-plane-shared-libraries/scp/cc/roma/README.md

 The ROMA interface provides three public static functions for interacting with Roma:

 -   **Roma::LoadCodeObj():** This function loads a code object into Roma.
-Once loaded, the code object is cached with its version number for future invocations.
+Once loaded, the code object is cached with its version for future invocations.
 There are two layers of code caches inside Roma:
     [Source Code Cache and Compilation Persistence](#source-code-cache-and-compilation-persistence).
 -   **Roma::Execute():** This function executes a single invocation request.
 The invocation request contains only the parameters needed to call the code object, but not the code object itself.
-    When the request is sent to the sandbox, the sandbox will retrieve the compiled context or source code by its version number and run the invocation request with inputs.
+    When the request is sent to the sandbox, the sandbox will retrieve the compiled context or source code by its version and run the invocation request with inputs.
 Refer to [Compilation Persistence](#source-code-cache-and-compilation-persistence) for more details.
 -   **Roma::BatchExecute():** This function executes a batch of invocation requests.
 Invocation requests in a batch are like invocation requests from `Roma::Execute()`, except that the